 Almost all companies outsource the production of their products to 3rd party supplement manufacturers.
 And while there is nothing inherently wrong with this, it can become a huge problem when lower quality manufacturers are used as a way to further decrease production costs.

-- Are your supplements being made in a cGMP certified facilty, or one that uses cheap manufacturing methods?
+- Are your supplements being made in a cGMP certified facility or one that uses cheap manufacturing methods?

 - Are they 3rd party tested?